 Apply to become a counter signatory

 You must be invited by an AccessNI-registered body to become a counter signatory.
 The lead signatory for the registered body will give you their six digit personal identification number (PIN).
 You need this PIN to apply online.

 You'll also need to create a unique account with nidirect.
 You shouldn't use an existing nidirect account to complete the counter signatory application.

 Once AccessNI approves your application to become a counter signatory, they'll give you a unique PIN.
 This PIN identifies that you are authorised to check and approve AccessNI applications for a particular registered body.

 You'll need to give this PIN to people applying online for a standard or enhanced check through your registered body.

-Managing AccessNI applications online
+Tracking AccessNI applications online

 You can log in to your nidirect account to:

 - see and send applications for checks you've received